 Raccoons are famous for their dexterity.
 Their Paws let them perform many different things, such as take off the lid of your garbage can.
 They are also very intelligent.
 Some wildlife buffs admire the fact that they have been able to adapt to being around humans, but others see this familiarity as a problem.
 When raccoons don’t fear humans, they can become quite a nuisance to them.

 Night time is when raccoons are active, therefore it isn’t quite as common to see them in the daytime.
 While they could cause some damage outside your house, they can also cause damage inside.
 They could build their nests in your attics or chimneys, and then you’ll have a serious problem on your hands.
-You will have urine and Snake Poop in your home which can cause you to be sick and may also do structural damage.
+You will have urine and feces in your home which can cause you to be sick and may also do structural damage.

 More importantly, raccoons can carry communicable diseases that can harm humans if they are infected.
 Raccoons may get roundworms, and when a person were to inadvertently ingest a roundworm it might get into their body and harm different organs.
 They can carry various sorts of germs that are harmful for people.
 Although it is uncommon for raccoons to get this disease and then attack an individual, raccoons with rabies must be taken seriously.